Are you looking for the best places to camp in the Midwest? Here are some of my personal favorites, as well as

 As in, slightly obsessed.

-I’ve got a few of my favorite campgrounds, including where my husband proposed, where we spent our honeymoon, and where we celebrated our one-year anniversary (told you we were obsessed!) but I know there are many more we need to visit.
+I’ve got a few of my favorite campgrounds in the United States, including where my husband proposed, where we spent our honeymoon, and where we celebrated our one-year anniversary (told you we were obsessed!) but I know there are many more we need to visit.

 If you’re looking for the best campgrounds in the Midwest, here are my top picks, as well as some recommendations from fellow enthusiasts.
 With this many to choose from, you’re sure to find your favorites, too.

 (Just be warned: you might become obsessed.)

 Best Places to Camp in the Midwest

 Ferne Clyffe State Park will always have a special place in my heart: my husband proposed at the base of a waterfall.